-One of the things that we did in our one-week trip to Zamboanga is to eat, eat and eat… I’m pretty sure I gained a few pounds with all the food that I devoured with gusto.
+Personally, I’d been to a lot of cities in the Philippines and I highly recommend going on a food trip here in Zamboanga City.
+One of the things that on my first visit here is to eat.
+I’m pretty sure I gained a few pounds with all the food that I devoured with gusto.

 For the drinks, try their fresh shakes or Zamboanga White, which is made with lychee and pineapple.